GoogleContainerTools/kaniko/README.md

 Its particularly useful when your context is, for example, a git repository, and you want to build one of its subfolders instead of the root folder.

+#### --customPlatform

+Allows to build with another default platform than the host, similarly to docker build --platform xxx the value has to be on the form `--customPlatform=linux/arm` , with acceptable values listed here: [GOOS/GOARCH](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63)

+_This is not virtualization and cannot help to build an architecture not natively supported by the build host.
+This is used to build i386 on an amd64 Host for example, or arm32 on an arm64 host._

 #### --digest-file